 FALLS ARE THE LEADING CAUSE OF DEATH IN CONSTRUCTION.
-In 2013, there were 291 fatal falls to a lower level out of 828 total fatalities in construction.
+In 2018, there were 320 fatal falls to a lower level out of 1,008 construction fatalities (BLS data).
 These deaths are preventable.

 PLAN ahead to get the job done safely

-When working from heights, such as ladders, scaffolds, and roofs, employers must plan projects to ensure that the job is done safely.
+When working from heights, employers must plan projects to ensure that the job is done safely.
 Begin by deciding how the job will be done, what tasks will be involved, and what safety equipment may be needed to complete each task.

 When estimating the cost of a job, employers should include safety equipment, and plan to have all the necessary equipment and tools available at the construction site.
 For example, in a roofing job, think about all of the different fall hazards, such as holes or skylights and leading edges, then plan and select fall protection suitable to that work, such as personal fall arrest systems (PFAS).

 Workers who are six feet or more above lower levels are at risk for serious injury or death if they should fall.
 To protect these workers, employers must provide fall protection and the right equipment for the job, including the right kinds of ladders, scaffolds, and safety gear.

 Use the right ladder or scaffold to get the job done safely.
 For roof work, if workers use personal fall arrest systems (PFAS), provide a harness for each worker who needs to tie off to the anchor.
 Make sure the PFAS fits, and regularly inspect it for safe use.